davidsbatista/davidsbatista.github.io/index.md

 </figure>
 -->

-I'm a computer science researcher at [INESC-ID],  I love to play with data and extract knowledge from large volumes of datasets being structured or unstructured.
+I'm a computer science researcher at [INESC-ID],  I love to play with data and extract knowledge from large volumes of datasets, be they structured or unstructured, text or numbers.

 I'm interested in the following research topics:

 * Natural Language Processing
 * Machine Learning